Love the Coopers

 Love the Coopers (titled Christmas with the Coopers in the UK and Ireland) is a 2015 American Christmas comedy-drama film directed by Jessie Nelson and written by Steven Rogers.
 The film stars an ensemble cast, including Alan Arkin, John Goodman, Ed Helms, Diane Keaton, Jake Lacy, Anthony Mackie, Amanda Seyfried, June Squibb, Marisa Tomei, Timothée Chalamet, Olivia Wilde and features the voice of Steve Martin, and follows a dysfunctional family who reunites for the holidays.

-The film was released by CBS Films (via Lionsgate) on November 13, 2015, received negative reviews and grossed $42 million.
+The film was released by CBS Films (via Lionsgate) on November 13, 2015 to negative reviews.
+However, it was a box office success.
+It grossed $42.4 million against a production budget of $17 million.

 Plot

-Sam and Charlotte are divorcing after forty years of marriage.
+Sam and Charlotte Cooper are divorcing after forty years of marriage.
 Charlotte convinces Sam to wait until after their grown children (Hank and Eleanor), grandchildren (Hank's kids Charlie, Bo and Madison), Charlotte's father and sister (Bucky and Emma) and Sam's aunt (Fishy) have enjoyed one last "perfect Christmas" before announcing the planned divorce.
 As scenes shift back and forth across the Cooper family members, their memories also briefly appear on screen as younger versions of themselves.

-Hank, already struggling through his recent divorce from Angie, loses his job as a family holiday photographer when replaced by a machine.
+Hank, already struggling through his recent divorce from Angie, loses his job as a family holiday photographer when he is replaced by a machine.
 Eleanor has flown in but stays in an airport bar rather than going straight to her parents’ house.
 She meets Joe, a soldier snowed in for at least another day at the airport.
 Talking about their different points of views and stances on relationships, Eleanor reveals that she is secretly dating a commitment-free married man.
 She hates how her parents judge her for not being in a relationship, so she convinces Joe to pretend to be her boyfriend at the family dinner.

 Bucky is a regular at a local diner, where he has befriended Ruby, a 20ish waitress who is unsettled.
-They get into a serious argument when he learns that she is leaving town to a random spot on the map, made worse by telling others but being "too cowardly" to tell him.
+They get into a serious argument when he learns that she is leaving town for a random spot on the map, made worse by telling others but being "too cowardly" to tell him.
 He then apologizes and asks her to join the family dinner.
-High schooler Charlie drops in on his crush, Lauren, at the holiday store she works—finally making a move and sharing a kiss with her.
+High schooler Charlie drops in on his crush, Lauren, at the holiday store where she works—finally making a move and sharing a kiss with her.
 Emma is arrested by police officer Percy Williams after she attempts to steal a piece of jewelry as a gift for Charlotte.
-In his car, Emma engages him in conversation, and he relents and lets her go, with a parting advice that she buy Charlotte the most expensive thing she can afford.
+In his car, Emma engages him in conversation, and he relents and lets her go, with a parting advice that she buys Charlotte the most expensive thing she can afford.